 I am an International Board Certified Lactation Consultant and Licensed Massage and Bodywork therapist.
-I have provided lactation support in the home setting since 2013 and massage and bodywork therapy services since 2006.
+I have provided lactation support since 2013 and massage and bodywork therapy services since 2006.
 I spent 3 years pursuing IBCLC through a degree program where I obtained a Master of Arts degree in health and wellness with a concentration in lactation consulting.
 During my time in the program, I completed a 150 page thesis project on Ankyloglossia or "tongue tie" as most know the term.
 I hold a Bachelor of Science degree in speech and hearing science from Penn State University as well as a license in massage therapy and bodywork.
-I currently sit on the leadership board for Upstate Birth Network where I help to advocate for Mother-Friendly care in the Upstate.
-I am also a member of the South Carolina Breastfeeding Coalition, United States Lactation Consultant Association and International Affiliation of Tongue Tie Professionals.
+Additionally, I trained in Beckman Oral Motor Therapy and have completed Tethered Oral Tissues specialty training (TOTS).
+I also sit on the leadership board for Upstate Birth Network where I help to advocate for Mother-Friendly care in the Upstate.

 My personal breastfeeding journey began in November 2011 with the birth of daughter.
 She was born via cesarean section and we had a bit of a rocky start.
 I will never forget my wonderful lactation consultant, Lauren, who encouraged me in those first days after I had been separated from my daughter and did not get to experience the "magic hour" and immediate skin to skin like I had envisioned.
 Our first latch was about 12 hours after she was born.
 Through it all, we persevered and had a wonderful breastfeeding journey together.